Top 18 Things to Do in Coron Palawan | Kayangan Lake and Islands

 Locals say the volcano heats the water, which then circulates in the pool you see in the premises.

-The walkway is rough with pebbles of varying sizes and its walls rugged with a bundle of rocks.
+The walkway is rough with pebbles of varying sizes, and its walls are rugged with a bundle of rocks.
 The area has a mangrove forest giving it a relaxing ambiance.

 Take a dip in the spring to relax your mind and body.
 The heat will soothe your muscles and loosen your nerves allowing you to de-stress and forget your worries even for just an hour or so.

-Some of the benefits of dipping into a hot spring include improved blood circulation, better sleep, and alleviates some skin problems.
+Some of the possible benefits of dipping into a hot spring include improved blood circulation, better sleep, and alleviating some skin problems.

 Revitalize your body here and prepare for another day of seeing Coron’s other top attractions.